-Bird Island, Seychelles symbolises the perfect balance between nature and running an ecologically sound hotel.
-Conservation is at the forefront with a focus on the island’s now thriving Sooty Tern seabird colony.
-This along with several other programmes such as the protection of the critically endangered Hawksbill and Green turtles, have contributed to the Island’s remarkable conservation success story.
+Conservation in the Seychelles has become a natural thing.
+We depend on our natural environment and in turn, we must protect it.
+From it’s beginnings, conservation work on Bird Island has been at the forefront, with a focus on the island’s now thriving Sooty Tern seabird colony.
+This along with several other programmes such as the protection of the critically endangered Hawksbill turtles and the endangered Green turtles, have contributed to the Island’s remarkable conservation success story.

-There is no artificial lighting in the grounds of Bird Island at nigh time.
+There is no artificial lighting in the grounds of Bird Island at night time.
 Why?
 There are 3 main reasons actually.